1) Enter login information to sign in

 - Switch to Browser mode by clicking on the top right

 - You can log in to the website just like what you do on a regular browser.

 - After login, go to the "Options" settings of the "Go to web page" action, tick "Use Cookie" and click "Use cookie from the current page".

 - Click "Apply" to save the settings

 - Now the web page is supposed to "remember" the login and skip the login steps when the crawler is running next time.

 1. A saved cookie is only effective before it gets expired

 Cookies come in many different forms.
 Some have a specific expiration time, others expire immediately as the browser is closed.
 In Octoparse, the saved cookie will no longer work when it gets expired.
-To solve this, you will need to go through the login steps once again under the browser mode again in order to obtain and save the updated cookie.
+To resolve this, you will need to go through the login steps once again under browser mode in order to obtain and save the updated cookie.

 2. Your password is well-protected

 3. Entering captcha manually while running local extraction